stealjs/steal-tools/doc/types/export-output.md

-@typedef {Object} steal-tools.exporter.output ExporterOutput
+@typedef {Object} steal-tools.export.output ExportOutput
-@inherits steal-tools.pluginify.options
+@inherits steal-tools.transform.options
 @parent steal-tools.types

-Specifies the behavior for an output in a [steal-tools.exporter.object] "outputs" property.
-These properties are in addition to [steal-tools.pluginify.options].
+Specifies the behavior for an output in a [steal-tools.export.object] "outputs" property.
+These properties are in addition to [steal-tools.transform.options].

 @option {Array<moduleName|comparitor>} [modules] Builds all the modules in `modules` together with their dependencies.